-The school pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2021)
+The school pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2032; part 3)

-- This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - All recruitment materials will include reference Nova Primary's commitment to safeguarding and promoting the wellbeing of learners.
+This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.

+- It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - In addition, as part of the shortlisting process Nova Primary will consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the setting might want to explore with the applicant at interview.
+Where these searches take place, applicants will be explicitly informed. - All recruitment materials will include reference Nova Primary's commitment to safeguarding and promoting the wellbeing of learners.